Sujeeth22/Todo-list-django/README.md

 		django-admin startproject todo-list-django

 4.Run the django project:
-		use the command:"py manage.py runserver"
+		use the command:
+  		py manage.py runserver